top of page

 The cafe was decorated with earthen wares that created a back-in-time or stone-age feel.
 Apart from being a cafe and homestay, Platform also housed a small workshop for interested customers to have hands-on experience with making ceramic wares (booking required).

 The last time I was at Platform Coffee, barely 2 months ago, I tried the sourdough and liked it a lot.
 I ordered it again this time for the group to try and added another plate of assorted cookies.
-The main reason for me to revisit Platform Coffee was to try the special Baileys Latte (奶酒咖啡, RM19), an alcoholic coffee.
+The main reason for me to revisit Platform Coffee was to try their special Baileys Latte (奶酒咖啡, RM19), an alcoholic coffee.
+The espresso coffee was added with sweet and milky Irish cream and hot milk.
+It is delicious and creamy with a tinge of fruity whiskey.

 When it was time to leave, around 2pm, Ah Ping recommended two places where we could visit in Pekan Nanas on a Monday.
 One was a traditional bakery and the other was Nictar Pineapple Park.
 We thanked her and made our way to the bakery as it seemed to be nearer on a hand-drawn map on the wall .